Eco Mama

 Jaime

-Do you ever wonder what's in your daily personal care and home cleaning products?
+What's in your daily personal care and home cleaning products?
 Are you concerned about the impact they may have on your health and the health of your loved ones?

 Buckle up because the Eco Mama Podcast will take you on a wild ride!

-Hosted by the fearless and passionate Jaime, this podcast is about creating a healthy and safe environment for your family.
+Hosted by the fearless and passionate Jaime, this seasonal podcast is about creating a healthy and safe environment for your family.
 With over a decade of experience in seeking products made with the safest ingredients and avoiding harmful ones, Jaime is here to guide you on this exhilarating journey toward optimal health.

 But this is no boring lecture.
 Join Jaime as she shares her stories, trials, and tribulations and sometimes even brings on other mamas who have traveled down a similar path.
 You'll discover what safe ingredients to look for, which ones to avoid like the plague, and the top-notch products that'll help you sleep soundly at night, knowing you're doing the best for your family.